BEAST-Fitting/beast/docs/generating_asts.rst

 (Used if ast_with_positions is True), minimum pixel separation between AST position and catalog star used to determine the AST spatial distribution.

+ast_reference_image : string (optional, but required if ast_with_positions
+is True and no X and Y information  is present in the photometry catalog) Name of the reference image used by DOLPHOT when running the measured photometry.

 Returns
 =======